Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Background and Related Work

 \subsection{Distortions in Multidimensional Projections}

-In recent decades, many MDP algorithms (e.g., UMAP \cite{mcinnes2020umap}, t-SNE \cite{maaten08jmlr}, Isomap \cite{tenenbaum00aaas}) were introduced to visualize and interpret MD data.
-MDP represents MD data as 2D points preserving at best their original similarities, providing a visual density-based summary of the data distribution and patterns \cite{nonato19tvcg}.
-However, MDP distortions \cite{nonato19tvcg, aupetit07neurocomputing} can interfere with important user tasks, such as analyzing clusters or detecting outliers in MD data \cite{etemadpour15tvcg, brehmer14beliv, etemadpour15ivapp}.
+MDPs aim to represent MD data in 2D space while preserving the original characteristics of the given data.
+For example, dimensionality reduction techniques are used to generate MDPs, providing a visual density-based summary of the data distribution and patterns \cite{nonato19tvcg}.
+However, MDP distortions \cite{aupetit07neurocomputing} can interfere with users' ability to analyze clusters or detect outliers in MD data \cite{etemadpour15tvcg, brehmer14beliv}, resulting in unreliable visual analytics \cite{jeon25chi, jeon25arxiv}.